-- Students will be notified via certified mail if a report is being made concerning them in the Central File.
+- Students will be notified by a message to their Worcester State University email address if a report is being made concerning them in the Central File.

 - Students may review their records in the Central File within 45 days of the day Worcester State University receives a request for access, as stated in FERPA.